Least action principles for incompressible flows and geodesics between shapes: Introduction

 The precise definition of an Euler spray and the proof of this result will be provided in section~\ref{s:spray}.
 A particular, simple geodesic for shape distance will play a special role in our analysis.
 Namely, we observe in Proposition~\ref{p:Edrop} that a path $t\mapsto\Omega_t$ of {ellipsoids} determines a critical path for the action~\eqref{e:act1} constrained by \eqref{e:inf1a}--\eqref{e:inf1a2} if and only if the $d$-dimensional vector $a(t)=(a_1(t),\ldots,a_d(t))$, formed by the principal axis lengths, follows a geodesic curve on the hyperboloid-like surface in $\R^d$ determined by the constraint that corresponds to constant volume,

 To prove Theorem~\ref{th2}, we decompose the source domain $\Omega_0$, up to a set of measure zero, as a countable union of tiny disjoint open balls using a Vitali covering lemma.
 These `microdroplets' are transported by ellipsoidal geodesics that approximate a local linearization of the Wasserstein geodesic (displacement interpolant) which produces straight-line transport of points from the source $\Omega_0$ to the target $\Omega_1$.
-Crucially, the droplets remain disjoint, and the total action or cost along the resulting path of `spray' shape densities is then shown to be close to that attained by the Wasserstein geodesic.
+Crucially, the droplets remain disjoint {(essentially due to the convexity of the density along the straight Wasserstein transport paths).} The total action or cost along the resulting path of `spray' densities is then shown to be close to that attained by the Wasserstein geodesic.

 The ideas behind the construction of the Euler sprays are illustrated in Figure~\ref{fig:vitali}.
 The shaded background in panel (c) indicates the target $\Omega_1=T(\Omega_0)$, expanded by a factor $(1+\eps)$, where $T\colon\Omega_0\to\Omega_1$ is a computed approximation to the Brenier (optimal transport) map.
 The expanded images $(1+\eps)T(B_i)$ of balls $B_i$ in the source are shown in dark shades, and (nested inside) ellipsoidal approximations to $T(B_i)$ in corresponding light shades.
 We show that along Wasserstein geodesics (displacement interpolants), nested images remain nested, and that the ellipsoidal Euler geodesics (not shown) remain nested inside the Wasserstein-transported ellipses indicated in light shades.